sourcegraph/handbook/content/departments/engineering/teams/cody/about-cody-faq.md

 - Prerequisites
   - See [docs]()
   - Approval of [Cody terms](https://about.sourcegraph.com/terms/cody-notice).
-The very first step is to make sure customers can agree to terms and know that Cody uses third-party services (Anthropic and optionally OpenAI).
+The very first step is to make sure customers can agree to terms and know that Cody uses third-party services (Anthropic and OpenAI).
 There is **no paperwork required**: customers will agree to terms by turning Cody on in the admin UI.
 But we need to make sure that they are aware and have the right expectations.
 - Instructions for Cloud customers
   - See the cloud team [handbook](../../../cloud#managed-instance-requests) (“Enable Cody on a Managed Instance”)
   - Also see the [customer facing docs](https://docs.sourcegraph.com/cloud#cody)